supremozee/weather-client/README.md

 Enter the name of the city in the input field.
 Click the "search icon" button to fetch and display the current weather for the specified city.

+6. Customization
+You can customize the app by modifying components and styles in the components and styles directories.

+7. Dependencies
+Next.js
+TypeScript
+Axios

+## License
+This project is licensed under the MIT License.

+Feel free to contribute or open issues if you have suggestions or find any bugs.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.